-Come and buy local, farm fresh eggs, pork, lamb, beef, herbs, mushrooms, artisanal loaves, flowers, pasta, chocolate and more straight from the source.
+Come and buy local, farm fresh eggs, pork, lamb, beef, cheeses, herbs, mushrooms, artisanal loaves, flowers, pasta, chocolate and more straight from the source.

 The Schlafly Farmers Market is a uniquely special opportunity to fill your basket with produce while chatting with the people who actually grew, raised, or made it.

 Our market also boasts great live music each week and outdoor dining on the covered Schlafly Bottleworks patio.
 The only thing better than being able to shop for your groceries at a great local farmers market is being able to drink fresh Schlafly beer while you’re doing it!

 Vendors can change week to week, but may include the following: